Lukkar90/Reference_Judge/README.md

 ![logs menu](docs/images/logs.png)

-In this place, you can choose if errors logs are saved or not
+In this place, you can choose if errors logs are appear or not
-Errors logs are saved in the matched files output directory
+In **Save mode** errors logs are saved in the matched files output directory
+In **Show mode** errors logs are in pop-up box

 ## Help ℹ️